sunset-vacation/bot/SECURITY.md

 We may be willing to offer digital rewards in exchange for responsible and private vulnerability disclosures, provided the following requirements are met:

-* You must not share any information regarding the vulnerability outisde of private communication with [Sunset City](https://discord.gg/fFPEFYUnVp) admins.
+* You must not share any information regarding the vulnerability outside of private communication with [Sunset City](https://discord.gg/fFPEFYUnVp) admins.
 * You must disclose the vulnerability in a timely manner after discovering it.